simplex-chat/simplex-chat/docs/SERVER.md

 ## Configuration

-To investigate which options are available, execute `smp-server` without flags:
+To see which options are available, execute `smp-server` without flags:

 ```sh
 sudo su smp -c smp-server